-- Held discussions with management to understand: - sales or purchases of the Group's retirement village and care facility property assets; - changes in the condition of each property; and - their internal review of the third party valuation reports. - Held discussions with the third party valuers to gain an understanding of the assumptions and estimates used and the valuation methodologies applied; - On a sample basis we: - involved our real estate valuation specialists to assist with our assessment of the methodologies used and whether the significant valuation assumptions fell within a reasonable range; - assessed key inputs of property specific information supplied to the third party valuers by the Group, including resident schedules, sales of Occupational Rights Agreement ("ORA"), occupancy data and earnings per care bed, to the underlying records held by the Group; and - assessed the significant input assumptions applied by the third party valuers compared to previous period assumptions and considering the changing state of the properties and other market changes. - Assessed the competence, qualifications and objectivity of the third party valuers; - Examined the allocation of costs from work in progress to completed village units, care facilities and other assets; - Considered the impact of new development work and the completeness of assets included in the valuations: - Assessed adjustments made between the third party valuations and amounts recorded in the balance sheet and tested the quantum of these adjustments; and - Considered the adequacy of the disclosures in Note 6 and Note 7.
+- Holding discussions with management to understand: - sales or purchases of the Group's retirement village and care facility property assets during the year; - changes in the condition of each property; and - their internal review of the third party valuation reports. - Holding discussions with the third party valuers to gain an understanding of the assumptions and estimates used and the valuation methodologies applied; - · For a sample of properties we: - involved our internal real estate valuation specialists to assist with our assessment of the methodologies used and whether the significant valuation assumptions fell within a reasonable range; - assessed property specific information supplied to the third party valuers by the Group, including resident schedules, sales of Occupational Rights Agreements ("ORAs"), occupancy data and earnings per care bed, against the underlying records held by the Group; and - assessed the significant input assumptions applied by the third party valuers compared to previous period assumptions and considering the changing state of the properties and other market changes. - Assessed the competence, capabilities and objectivity of the third party valuers; - Examined the allocation of costs from work in progress to completed village units, care facilities and other assets; - Considered the impact of new development work and the completeness of assets included in the valuations: - Considered management's assessment of the carrying value of retirement village and care facility property assets that are under development at balance date; - Assessed adjustments made between the third party valuations and amounts recorded in the balance sheet and tested the quantum of these adjustments; and - Considered the adequacy of the disclosures in Note 6 and Note 7.

-Information other than the financial statements and auditor's report
+Information other than the consolidated financial statements and auditor's report

-The directors of the Company are responsible for the annual report, which includes information other than the consolidated financial statements and auditor's report which is expected to be made available to us after the date of this auditor's report.
+The directors of the Company are responsible for the other information.
+The other information comprises the annual report, which includes the Climate Statement but does not include the financial statements and our auditor's report thereon.
+We obtained the annual report other than the Climate Statement prior to the date of this auditor's report.
+The Climate Statement is expected to be made available to us after the date of this report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.